m-alcu/m-alcu.github.io/_posts/2019-10-14-keras-example-pamela.markdown

 cols = image.shape[1]
 ```

-3. Do k-means with the image pixels (a rgb-vector)
+3.Do k-means with the image pixels (a rgb-vector)

 ```python
 ncolor = 8